aridjayarecipes/cutesrecipes.web.app/content/post/2015-recipe-of-award-winning-chick-pea-salad-channa-chaat-perfect-braai-side-braaifordad.md

 1. Make ready Half cup pomegranate rubies

-If you haven&#39;t yet been introduced to this snack, please allow me to do the honors.
+If you haven't yet been introduced to this snack, please allow me to do the honors.
 Here is our step-by-step recipe for roasting chickpeas in the oven.
 Peanut butter in a potato salad?
 I was sceptical at first too.

 <!--inarticleads2-->